zulip/zulip/templates/zerver/help/mute-a-user.md

 * Muted users are excluded from the autocomplete for composing a private message or [mentioning a user](/help/mention-a-user-or-group).

+* Areas in Zulip which show users' avatars will now show a generic user symbol in place of a muted user's profile picture.

 * To avoid interfering with administration tasks, parts of the settings UI (such as the list of subscribers to a stream, or members of the organization) will display muted users' names and other